dtzxporter/DTZxPorterLanding/_tools/serrat.md

 > **NOTICE:** You should select all `_patchX` .resource files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 1.18 - Update program library to fix a preview bug.
 - 1.17 - Update program library for general improvements.
 - 1.16 - Update program library for bug fixes and improvements.
 - 1.15 - Support for backwards compatible patch loading.